 Our must-visit Margaret River foodie hotspots

-Here’s a list of our favourite places to eat in Margaret River, from cafes and farmer’s markets to pubs, family-friendly eateries and intimate restaurants.
+Here’s a list of our favourite places to dine in Margaret River, from cafes and farmer’s markets to pubs, family-friendly eateries and intimate restaurants.
 They are all a short drive from our Brown Hill Estate Cellar Door in Rosa Brook, so they make ideal lunch spots or dinner options if you are staying in Margaret River township.

 Previously known as the Margaret River Resort, The River Resort has become one of the new foodie social hubs in the Margaret River region.
 With a menu based on perfectly executed pub grub, a lot of it with a fun Asian bent, it’s easy to see why it has become a great place to stop and refresh during the day with a Thai Crispy Fish Salad, or to enjoy a great night by the fire with a drink and share plate of Szechuan Chicken Wings.
 There’s a kids’ menu, as well as vegan, vegetarian and gluten-free options.
 On the way out, stop by the adjoining River bottle shop and pick up a bottle of Brown Hill wine to enjoy back at home.